-Aurora City Council approved the appointment of a new police chief Monday.
-The vote was quickly met with chants of “shame on you” and an immediate five minute recess.
+Aurora City Council approved the hiring of a new police chief Monday in an 8-2 vote.
+The decision was immediately followed by chants of “shame on you” and a five minute recess.
 Council then resumed virtually away from the public.

-The selection of Todd Chamberlain, a former commander in the Los Angeles Police Department, been met with backlash from residents due to the limited community involvement in the selection process.
+The selection of Todd Chamberlain, a former commander in the Los Angeles Police Department, drew backlash from some residents due to the limited community involvement in the selection process.

 Simmons says he has been at every Council meeting in the last three months to speak about his godson, Preston Nunn III, who he says was beaten by APD three years ago.
 He believes the relationship between APD and the community has gotten worse.